odoo/odoo/addons/web/doc/module.rst

     web_example
     ├── __init__.py
-    └── __openerp__.py
+    └── __manifest__.py

 .. patch::

-This is a sufficient minimal declaration of a valid OpenERP module.
+This is a sufficient minimal declaration of a valid module.

 Web Declaration
 ---------------